The task you keep avoiding is probably the one that matters most

 Is the willpower depletion theory behind eat the frog actually supported by research?

 The theory is contested.
 Roy Baumeister’s original ego depletion research proposed that willpower works like a battery that drains with use.
 Yet a 2021 multi-lab preregistered study involving 36 labs and 3,531 participants found an effect size close to zero [3].
-The eat the frog method still works as a practical strategy because it functions as a pre-commitment device and defeats task completion bias, regardless of whether willpower literally depletes.
+The eat the frog method still works as a practical strategy because it functions as a pre-commitment device and defeats task completion preference, regardless of whether willpower literally depletes.

 Can I use eat the frog with a team or is it only for individual productivity?